fgianoli/Python_rest_services/README.md

 LOCAL CGI Script for Rest Services: Postgres to JSON

-developed on cloud9

     Basic Ubuntu 14.04.5 LTS Workspace (Blank)
     PostgreSQL 9.3.18
     Python 2.7.6

-Please check that .py files are executable ( step 00 ) If you install this form a git clone to a fresh cloud9 vm, do also step 0 otherwise jsut check to have already python 2.7x + psycopg2 module installed.
+Please check that .py files are executable ( step 00 ) jsut check if you have already python 2.7x + psycopg2 module installed.

-To clone to Cloud9 workspace directly see https://docs.c9.io/docs/setting-up-github-workspace

 ------------------
 How To Setup and Run